Radiation Exposure: Highest Risk in Animal Health

 Use potassium Iodide (KI) to alleviate the effects of absorbing radioactive iodine.

-All in all, utilizing iodine supplementation or KI oral solution (such as potassium iodide KI and thyrosafe tablets) is a good way to combat a radiation emergency and prevent the negative effects of radioactive iodine contamination and decreased normal thyroid function.
+Utilizing iodine supplementation or KI oral solution (such as potassium iodide KI and thyroxine tablets) is a good way to combat a radiation emergency and prevent the negative effects of radioactive iodine contamination and decreased normal thyroid function.

 -